 HELP SPARE THE AIR

-The 2013 Spare the Air smog season runs from May 1 through the end of October.
+The 2016 Spare the Air season runs through the end of October.
 The Spare the Air Program was established by the Bay Area Air Quality Management District to educate people about air pollution, and to encourage them to change their behavior as an aid to prevention.
 With new more stringent federal ozone standards, it is more important than ever to make clean air choices every day.

 Business Participation Sought

 A major component of the Spare the Air program is alerting the public of unhealthy air quality days.
-This summer, the Air District will launch a new outreach campaign to encourage employers and their employees to look for ways to share, shorten or change their commutes so that they spend less time driving alone.
-The outreach campaign will utilize statement URLs, such as www.discoverabetterwaytowork.com, and www.yourcommuteisnowyourgym.com, to depict the quality of life benefits of sharing or simply changing the drive-alone commute.
-All URLs point to www.stacommutetips.org which provides aggregated commute information and tips by county.
+This summer, the Air District's summer outreach campaign is to encourage employers and their employees to look for ways to share, shorten or change their commutes so that they spend less time driving alone.
+Find commute programs and incentives available in the counties where you live and work online at: www.stacommutetips.org which provides aggregated commute information and tips by county.

 Hacienda Spare the Air Resources